isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Import/temporary-import-duration-and-extension.md

 ---
 # Temporary Import Duration and Extension

 Goods may be temporarily imported into Singapore for a maximum of 6 months.
-If additional time is needed request, an extension may be applied through TradeNet.
+If additional time is needed, an extension may be applied through TradeNet.
 A maximum of 3 months may be applied for each extension request.
 Traders are required to provide reason(s) for extensions and relevant documents to support the requests.

 ## How to Apply for Extension